Eric035/Ford-Fulkerson-Maximum-Flow/README.md

 node, the second element in the list must be the second node in the path, and so on until the last element (i.e., the “destination” node) is stored.

+An example of WGraph object can be found in the ff2.txt file.

+An expected output once we execute the **fordfulkerson.java** file with the **ff2.txt** as an input file can be found in the **fordfulkersonOutput.txt** file.